Recognition of collapsible complexes is NP-complete: Preliminaries

-\heading{Collapsibility in codimension 1.} \ifabstr Proposition~\ref{p:codim} bellow implies that collapsibility in codimension 1 is polynomial-time solvable.
-It shows that \else Here we show that collapsibility in codimension 1 is polynomial-time solvable.
-For this we need the following proposition.
-The proposition implies that \fi we can collapse an input $d$-complex $K$ greedily, and with this greedy algorithm, we obtain a $(d-1)$-complex if and only if $K$ collapses to a $(d-1)$-complex $L$. \ifabstr Proof is given in the full version; see Appendix.\fi \begin{proposition} Let $K$ be a $d$-complex which collapses to a $(d-1)$-complex $L$ and to some $d$-complex $M$.
-Then $M$ collapses to a $(d-1)$-complex. \end{proposition} \ifabstr \else \begin{proof} Let $(K_1 = K, K_2, \dots, K_{m-1}, K_m = L)$ be a sequence of elementary where the collapse from $K_i$ to $K_{i+1}$ is induced by faces $\sigma_i$ and $\tau_i$.
+\heading{Collapsibility in codimension 1.} Here we show that collapsibility in codimension 1 is polynomial-time solvable.
+This result is not needed for the proof of Theorem~\ref{t:main}; it only serves as a complementary result.
+We need the proposition below.
+The proposition implies that we can collapse an input $d$-complex $K$ greedily, and with this greedy algorithm, we obtain a $(d-1)$-complex if and only if $K$ collapses to a $(d-1)$-complex $L$. \begin{proposition} Let $K$ be a $d$-complex which collapses to a $(d-1)$-complex $L$ and to some $d$-complex $M$.
+Then $M$ collapses to a $(d-1)$-complex. \end{proposition} \begin{proof} Let $(K_1 = K, K_2, \dots, K_{m-1}, K_m = L)$ be a sequence of elementary collapses where the collapse from $K_i$ to $K_{i+1}$ is induced by faces $\sigma_i$ and $\tau_i$.
 Note that every $d$-dimensional face of $K$ is $\tau_i$ for some $i$.